iaiting/vduclient/README.md

 - `-deletefile [token]`       Invalidates token
 - `-rename [token] [name]`    Renames file to 'name'
 - `-logout`                   Logs out current user
-- `-write [token] [text]`     Writes text to a file
+- `-write [token] [text]`     Writes text at the beginning of a file
+- `-read [token] [cmpText]`   Reads text of the length of 'cmpText' from the beginning of a file and compares them
 # Credits

 Client developed using Microsoft Visual Studio 2019 Community with valid Free Licence, using MFC/ATL Build tools v142 and Windows 10.0 SDK, at https://visualstudio.microsoft.com/cs/vs/community/

-Server developed using Microsoft Visual Studio Code, with Python3.9 environment, at https://code.visualstudio.com/
+Server developed using Microsoft Visual Studio Code, with Python 3.9.4 environment, at https://code.visualstudio.com/

-WinFSP API usage in courtesy of `billziss-gh`, GitHub page at https://github.com/billziss-gh/winfsp, Website at www.secfs.net/winfsp/
+WinFsP API usage in courtesy of `billziss-gh`, GitHub page at https://github.com/billziss-gh/winfsp, Website at www.secfs.net/winfsp/

-WinFSP FileSystem usage based on passthrough-cpp by `billziss-gh` at https://github.com/billziss-gh/winfsp/tree/master/tst/passthrough-cpp
+WinFSP Virtual File System usage based on passthrough-cpp by `billziss-gh` at https://github.com/billziss-gh/winfsp/tree/master/tst/passthrough-cpp

 Cloud Storage icon by https://icons8.com at https://icons8.com/icon/r8kHwiV6nVEd/cloud-storage